cristian-guerrero/legion-go-tricks/README.md

   - bug is still being investigated
   - if you encounter crashing at high TDPs, STT seems to still work fine without issues, so continue to use it for high TDP usage.
     - lower TDPs, below 20-22W, seem stable on STAMP
 - Due to an update for the Steam Deck OLED, FPS often gets artificially capped by Steam.
-Usually it's around 72fps
+Usually it's 72fps
   - to get max FPS available, do the following:
     - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom
     - then in the QAM, turn off the Framerate Limit
       - sometimes you need to turn on/off the framerate limit, it doesn't kick in initially
 - FPS slider isn't always accurate
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
-As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to disable problematic refresh rates above 60Hz
+As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to remove problematic refresh rates from the fps slider (basically removes all values above 60Hz)
 - Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
   - the `surround-effect.neutral` option still seems to be working as-expected
   - the `surround-effect.game` option has a bug where volume cannot be controlled
   - This is most likely due to a recent Steam Deck OLED related update.
 - power button stops suspending - bug in the software that manages the power button, fixed by updating to the latest version. reinstall the latest version of [steam-powerbuttond](https://github.com/aarron-lee/steam-powerbuttond)
+  - note, this does not apply to hhd, only applies to rogue-enemy + steam-powerbuttond

 # Resources

-alternative PS5 Dualsense Edge Emulator - https://github.com/antheas/hhd
+PS5 Dualsense Edge Emulator - https://github.com/antheas/hhd

 PS5 Dualsense Edge Emulator - https://github.com/corando98/ROGueENEMY/